Ruwatech/Magicbit-MicroPython/README.md

 # Magicbit-MicroPython
-## Documentration for magicbit development kit developed by A&T Labs
+Attempt to create documentration for magicbit development kit developed by A&T Labs.